 Credit risk is the risk of financial loss to the Company if a customer or a counter party fails to meet its contractual obligations.
 Credit risk arises principally from receivables, loans granted and cash and cash equivalents.

 The ageing of trade and other receivables is presented in note 15.

 23. Contingent liabilities and pledges

-As at 31 December 2016 the Company had established the following securities on its assets:
+As at 31 December 2017, the Company established the following pledges on shares:

 23. 1 Financial and registered pledges on shares